kagesakura/V8-Error-Messages/README.md

 ## RangeError: '-1' is an invalid size
 \[Firefox] RangeError: Set size must be non-negative
-\[Safari on iOS] (no RangeError thrown 🤯!!
+\[Safari on iOS] (The thrown error is not RangeError but TypeError 🤯!!
 I don't think this behavior conforms to the specification. as of Jan 31 2025)
 ```js
 new Set().union({ size: -1 })
 ```